dangoriaynov/speedy_econt_shipping/README.md

  - wait till data is refreshed (for first set - wait for 1 minute, for subsequent change - at 3:05 AM daily)
  - add few items to your cart and proceed to checkout
  - verify checkout process is smooth and no errors are raised when placing the order
+ - if you see errors - try to enable WordPress debug and check the debug.log for errors
+ - you may also contact me via winter2007d(at)gmail.com

 ### Note
 This plugin creates tables and populate data from respective APIs asynchronously.